 Seal the bag and leave it overnight, and you should find they have made salty gunk around the boilies by the morning.
 This adds a ton more salt and carp-attracting power to your baits.

-You can then fish with your salted boilies as you usually would and even throw out rock salt as a part of your feed too.
+You can fish with your salted boilies as you normally would and even throw out rock salt as a part of your feed.

-Adding a bit of salt to a large lake isn’t going to have much effect on its salinity, but if there were hundreds of anglers throwing salt in all the time, things could be a little different.
+Adding a bit of salt to a large lake will not have much effect on its salinity, but if there were hundreds of anglers throwing salt in all the time, things could be a little different.

 The carp won’t be harmed as they can live in a brackish environment, but the general ecosystem and microorganisms possibly will.
 Therefore, everyone must use salt responsibly as bait as it could create irreversible damage to your fishery.